subsquid/docs/docs/substrate-indexing/substrate-processor.md

 For Substrate-based chains execution log items can be of the following kinds:

 - Event items, corresponding to matching [Substrate runtime events](https://docs.substrate.io/main-docs/build/events-errors/).
 - Call items, corresponding to matching calls executed by the Substrate runtime.
 All events emitted within a call are placed before the call.
 All the child calls are placed before the parent call.
-By default, only successful calls will be handled.
+By default, both successful and failed calls will be handled.

 Additional support is available for log items produced by the [Frontier EVM pallet](https://paritytech.github.io/frontier/frame/evm.html) (see [EVM support](/substrate-indexing/evm-support)), the [Contracts pallet](https://crates.parity.io/pallet_contracts/index.html) (see [Ink! support](/substrate-indexing/wasm-support)) and the [Gear Messages pallet](/substrate-indexing/gear-support).